 Music is one of the most powerful creative and social glues to connect people, cooperate, care for each other, and support our community in a harmonious way.
 In this respect, I really enjoy sharing music with other musicians, artists and various groups of people in the society, such as elders, etc. When Zoe (Arguello) kindly invited me to play and sing with other musicians to support local artists in Cambridge and Boston, I never hesitated to accept this idea!.

-In March 2019, Linda Marks, singer-songwriter, I, Zoe and other participants gathered in order to celebrate “women’s month” by sharing our music, songs and poems at Beacon House, a historic building in a charming historic neighborhood of Boston.
+In March 2019, Linda Marks, singer-songwriter and a graduate of Yale University-Music Department, I, Zoe and other participants gathered in order to celebrate “women’s month” by sharing our music, songs and poems at Beacon House, a historic building in a charming historic neighborhood of Boston.
 As a feminist scholar (in postwar architecture history), it was a pleasure for me to join that fabulous organization with my acoustic guitar and vocal.
 While celebrating “women’s month”, we played and sang to support local artists’ paintings and to share a friendly and artistic time with elders as well.
 Among paintings by creative artists of the city and flowers, it was a really inspiring and intimate evening for all of us: Following the first part of music and poetry, we practiced meditation together, and then, talked on art, music while having our coffee with delicious cakes and snacks.
 During the evening, Linda performed her own songs on the piano, and I sang some well-known movie songs from the 1930s, jazz standards and popular songs with my acoustic guitar.

 Linda is one of the significant women figures in music, art and “heart-centered body psychotherapy” in the area (1): Having her degree in Music with honors from Yale University, where she co-founded “Something Extra”, Yale’s third a Capella singing group, she loves to help people for their healing through her “Power of Voice” workshop and coaching, and has been organizing “the Music Salon” to bring people together and build community through music and art.
 Working in the mind-body medicine field, she served as a heart-centered body psychotherapist and life coach for more than 30 years, and is the author of two books: Living With Vision (Knowledge Systems, 1988), and Healing the War Between The Genders (Heart Power Press, 2004).